Photo by: Esther Shapiro

-Grand Junction is the Colorado you expect.
-The area is a perfect outdoor playground for recreation enthusiasts, surrounded by seventy-six percent public land totaling over 1.5 million acres.
-Hiking options include over 43 miles of trails in the Colorado National Monument, just 10 minutes from Downtown.
+Grand Junction is a perfect outdoor playground for recreation enthusiasts, surrounded by over 1.5 million acres of public land, towering red rock canyons, winding rivers, and wide-open landscapes.
 Additionally, one can enjoy a calm float on a paddleboard down the Colorado River as it snakes through town.
-For those seeking a two-wheel thrill, options include kicking up gravel on a mountain bike or enjoying a relaxing ride along the paved Colorado Riverfront trail.
-Most of the bike areas are accessible year-round, close to town and there are numerous friendly bike shops that offer rentals and free advice.
+For those seeking a two-wheel thrill, kick up gravel on a mountain bike or enjoy a relaxing ride along the paved Colorado Riverfront Trail.
+Most of the bike areas are accessible year-round, close to town, and there are numerous friendly bike shops that offer rentals and free advice.
+Hiking opportunities surround Grand Junction in every direction.
+Less than 10 minutes from Downtown, Colorado National Monument offers more than 43 miles of trails weaving through towering red rock canyons and spectacular desert terrain.

-A leisurely bicycle ride along the Colorado Riverfront Trail is one of the most pleasant ways to get from one end of Grand Junction to the other.
-The 22-mile paved trail is more than just a functional route - it also offers a blend of wilderness, wildlife, scenery, river access, and plenty of points of interest along the way.
-The Riverfront trail is convenient if you prefer not to venture too far from town, and it is broken up into different sections – all of which provide unique experiences and views of the Grand Junction area.
+One of the best ways to experience Grand Junction is on a bike along the Colorado Riverfront Trail.
+The 28-mile paved trail winds beside the Colorado River, through wetlands and shady cottonwood groves, and past parks and scenic overlooks along the way.
+The Riverfront Trail is convenient if you prefer not to venture too far from town, and it is broken up into different sections – all of which provide unique experiences and views of the Grand Junction area.

 Riverbend Park

-At only 1.8 miles in length, the Riverbend Park section of the Colorado Riverfront Trail is the easternmost part and is surrounded by a host of activities.
+At 3.7 miles in length, the Riverbend Park section of the Colorado Riverfront Trail is the easternmost part and is surrounded by a host of activities.
 Sandwiched between the Colorado River and Riverbend Park, this portion is one of the few places to take your pup off-leash and let them roam about the park.
-While Fido runs around the large grassy area and along the river, there are benches and plenty of shade to relax and enjoy the mountain views.
+While Fido runs around the large grassy area and along the river, you can relax on the many shaded benches and take in sweeping views of the surrounding mesas.
 It’s also very wheelchair accessible with a dock overlooking the river.

 Clifton Nature Area

 Continuing west from Riverbend Park is the Clifton Nature Area.
-Although not connected to the Riverbend Park portion, this section stretches from 33 1/2 Road in Clifton to Corn Lake - James M. Robb Colorado River State Park and the state wildlife area before eventually ending at 29 Road.
-This is one of the prettiest routes because it takes cyclists next to a range of wetlands and ponds while also opening many river access points.
+Although not connected to the Riverbend Park portion, this section stretches from 33 ½ Road in Clifton to Corn Lake - James M. Robb Colorado River State Park and the state wildlife area before eventually ending at 29 Road.
+This peaceful stretch rolls past tranquil wetlands and ponds, where riders often spot birds gliding overhead and wildlife gathering along the water’s edge.
 Most of the six-mile trail borders state land, so there are no roads and only a few driveways to cross.
 It is common to see wildlife as critters that may be quenching their thirst at the water’s edge.
 There are also some great nesting areas for large birds of prey, so don’t forget to look up.

 Riverside, Las Colonias & Eagle Rim

 Although there is not a designated trail from 29 Road heading west, there is an underpass near the Colorado River that cyclists use.
 Ride on the bike lane or sidewalk to reach the underpass to cross 29 Road safely, and then continue the route on the west side of 29 Road along C ½ Road to Las Colonias Park.
 C ½ Road is a low-trafficked road and connects right to the park.
 There are several parking areas and bathrooms at Las Colonias, so it’s a great place to start or end a bike ride.
-Give your legs a rest and fly 30 feet over the Colorado River at Riverfront Zip Adventures, located at Butterfly Pond - yes, it’s a butterfly!
-It’s a quick stop and only $21!
 It’s also a city park, so no entrance fee is required (see below for additional park fee information).

-The Riverfront Trail continues west with an underpass at 5th Street before going through the newest Riverfront development, Dos Rios.
-The bike park and playground at Dos Rios is a great place for families with children to stop and play.
+The Riverfront Trail continues west with an underpass at 5th Street before going through Dos Rios.
+The bike park and playground at Dos Rios add an energetic stop along the trail, where kids play while riders take a break beside the river.
 The path continues through the Riverside Park area, where there is another playground and picnic shelter with plenty of shade.
 Follow the route under Highway 340 toward Connected Lakes.

 Audubon, Blue Heron & Connected Lakes